RohovDmytro/gatsby-plugin-released/README.md

-A plugin that let you exclide posts from production.
+A plugin that lets you mark posts and drafts and automatically exclude them from production.

 ## How it works